 We focus on offering high quality presentations on relevant topics delivered by recognized national and international speakers such as Stephen Hanauer, Brian Feagan, Scott D. Lee, Fernando Velayos, Anita Afzali, Ghassan Wahbeh, Feza Remzi and others.
 This is a great opportunity to update your knowledge by attending a one day meeting on hot topics in the field of IBD, networking with your colleagues and asking industry any questions that you may have.

 The audience is comprised of physicians, nurses, nurse practitioners, assistants, residents and fellows, pharmacists, and medical staff routinely involved in IBD patient care from both academic and community settings.

-Practical patient case presented incorporating hot topics in IBD.
-An opportunity to discuss real-world cases with IBD experts and thought leaders in IBD.
-Requests have been both local, regional, national and at all large meetings such as DDW, ACG, AIBD and CCFA.
+Practical patient case presentations incorporating hot topics in IBD.
+This is an opportunity to discuss real-world cases with experts and thought leaders in the field of IBD.
+Requests have been made at local, regional, national, and at all large meetings such as DDW, ACG, AIBD and CCFA.

-Our focus is offering meeting based on true needs
+Our focus is offering meetings based on true needs.

 We can craft surveys and obtain information from both academic and community providers regarding concerns or questions of interest for your industry.
 Access high quality feedback directly from IBD experts.Reasons to run surveys

 Uncover the answers.
 In a non-intimidating survey environment, you will learn about what motivates survey respondents and what is important to them, and gather meaningful opinions, comments, and feedback.
 A non-intimidating survey environment is one that best suits the privacy needs of the survey respondent.
 Respondents are more likely to provide open and honest feedback in a more private survey method.

 Methods such as online surveys, paper surveys, or mobile surveys are more private and less intimidating than face-to- face survey interviews or telephone surveys.
 Evoke discussion.
 Give